rbw/aiosnow/docs/reference/application/index.rst

 Application
 ===========

-The :class:`snow.Application` functions as an entry point for the Snow library.
-Given a configuration, it provides a factory for producing :class:`~snow.resource.Resource` objects.
+The :class:`snow.Application` expects a configuration dictionary and provides a factory for producing resources.

 *Example – Simple Application*